hyperledger-archives/aries-framework-go/docs/rest/agent_docker.md

 # Run the agent as docker container

 ## Build the Agent
-`aries-agentd` can also be launched as a docker container by following below steps.

-First, build docker image for `aries-agentd` by running following make target from project root directory.
+Build the docker image for `aries-agentd` by running following make target from project root directory.

 `make agent-docker`